 According to the Federal Motor Carrier Safety Administration (FMCA), there were 415,000 commercial vehicle accidents in 2015 in the United States.
 Under Louisiana law, commercial vehicles include trucks, cars, vans, and SUVs that are used as business vehicles and registered with any commercial company.
 Drivers of commercial vehicles must have a valid commercial driver’s license.

 Louisiana’s commercial vehicles include trucks that are larger in size than personal pickup trucks.
 These may cover delivery trucks, company trucks, 18-wheelers, and oil tankers.
 Commercial vehicles are heavy and can result in deadly collisions.
 With thousands of these carriers plying on American roads every day, there are high chances of road accidents.

 If you or your loved one has been involved in a commercial vehicle accident, it’s advisable to seek the assistance of an experienced accident attorney.
 For better results, you can reach out to the solicitors at the Law Offices of L. Clayton Burgess.

 Call our office today for a FREE review of your commercial vehicle accident case.
 We work on a contingent agreement basis which means that our fee is based on the reimbursement that you receive.

 Don’t Delay!
-You may have a valid claim!
-Let us help you get your compensation before the statute of limitations expires!
+You may have a valid claim.
+Allow our experienced solicitors to assist you to get your compensation before the statute of limitations expires!